codacy/codacy-codesniffer/docs/description/PSR1_Methods_CamelCapsMethodName.md

 Method names MUST be declared in camelCase.

-Valid: method name in camelCase.
+Valid: Method name in camelCase.
 ```
 class Foo
 {